aa2655-svg/ECET-230-001-Group-Project/Design/Design-Decisions.md

 ## Checklist
-- □ Have modules ordered for your prototype
+[-] Have modules ordered for your prototype
 □ Have datasheets for what is on your modules
 □ Have software libraries
 □ Have development environment for software
-□ Have breadboards, wires, mechanical elements
+[x] Have breadboards, wires, mechanical elements
 □ Have access to a workbench with appropriate tools